 The subordinate rabbit shows its acceptance of the other’s dominance by licking it.
 The rabbit that puts its head down to be licked is claiming the top spot, and by licking it, the partner is accepting that the other rabbit is boss!

 Sitting or lying side by side

 Seeking each other for positive interactions

-Behaving normally around one another
+Behaving normally around one another - even ignoring each other